 Tell the doctor and pharmacist about all of your child’s drugs (prescription or OTC, natural products, vitamins) and health problems.
 You must check to make sure that it is safe for your child to take this drug with all of his/her drugs and health problems.
 Do not start, stop, or change the dose of any drug your child takes without checking with the doctor.

 - Tell all of your child’s health care providers that your child is taking this drug.
 This includes your child’s doctors, nurses, pharmacists, and dentists.

 - Have your child avoid tasks or actions that call for alertness until you see how this drug affects your child.
 These are things like riding a bike, playing sports, or using items such as scissors, lawnmowers, electric scooters, toy cars, or motorized vehicles.

 - It may take several weeks to see the full effects.

-- Do not stop taking this drug all of a sudden without calling your doctor.
-You may have a greater risk of side effects.
-If you need to stop this drug, you will want to slowly stop it as ordered by your doctor.
+- Do not stop giving this drug to your child all of a sudden without calling the doctor.
+Your child may have a greater risk of side effects.
+If your child needs to stop this drug, you will want to slowly stop it as told by the doctor.

-- If you stop taking this drug, talk with your doctor.
-You may need to be restarted at a lower dose and raise the dose slowly.
+- If you stop giving this drug, talk with the doctor.
+Your child may need to be restarted at a lower dose and raise the dose slowly.

-- Talk with your doctor before you drink alcohol or use other drugs and natural products that slow your actions.
+- Talk with your child’s doctor before giving your child other drugs and natural products that may slow your child’s actions.